-Unlike Chicago and New York, Left Coast cities collide with wild spaces in beautiful, rugged parks.
+Unlike Chicago and New York, Left Coast cities collide with wild spaces.
 Since our urban is different from their urban, so is our idea of an urban utility bike.

 Why it’s so San Francisco: Riders are referred to in software lingo as “users” and the frame is a “modular accessory platform” that scales to fit your individual needs.
 It has 3D printed steel lugs and distressed wood accents.

 Why it’s so Portland: Respect the craft!
-Made from 3D printed titanium (one-upping SF on the materials front) this bike comes with a location-aware connected app (one-upping SF on the app front) giving you the kind of turn-by-turn navigation you’ve come to expect from a car (up yours, cars!).
+Made from 3D printed titanium, this bike comes with a location-aware connected app, giving you the kind of turn-by-turn navigation you’ve come to expect from a car.
 “Inspired by the raw beauty and innovative spirit of this place.”
 Also: “Biologic Dynamo self-charging electronic front hub.”
-Solid, PDX.

 Why it’s so Seattle: A unique fender prevents rain-soaked streets from spraying your backside.
 Like the city itself, the whole design is technologically advanced, but still human—a bike that’s for everyone.